pagkly/Zed/Investopedia3/Direct Method Definition.md

 Direct Method Definition
 ## What Is the Direct Method?

-The direct method is one of two accounting treatments used to generate a [cash flow statement](https://www.investopedia.com/terms/c/cashflowstatement.asp).
-The statement of cash flows direct method uses actual cash inflows and outflows from the company's operations, instead of modifying the operating section from [accrual accounting](https://www.investopedia.com/terms/a/accrualaccounting.asp) to a cash basis.
+The direct method is one of two accounting treatments used to generate a [[cash flow statement]](https://www.investopedia.com/terms/c/cashflowstatement.asp).
+The statement of cash flows direct method uses actual cash inflows and outflows from the company's operations, instead of modifying the operating section from [[accrual accounting]](https://www.investopedia.com/terms/a/accrualaccounting.asp) to a cash basis.
 Accrual accounting recognizes revenue when it is earned versus when the payment is received from a customer.

 Conversely, the cash flow direct method measures only the cash that's been received, which is typically from customers and the cash payments or outflows, such as to suppliers.
 The inflows and outflows are netted to arrive at the cash flow.
 The direct method is also known as the income statement method.